JDIS/write-ups/nuitduhack/invest/README.md

 (`cat encrypted | base64 -d`), we see that the result starts with the string `Salted__`.

-Googling a bit tells us that this is the
+Googling tells us that this is the
 [OpenSSL salted format](http://justsolve.archiveteam.org/wiki/OpenSSL_salted_format).

 Our guess is then that we need to decrypt that file using the key that we